We are a unique university with a wide variety of opportunities for students.

 What has been your favorite course to teach?

 I have two favorite classes on very different ends of the spectrum – ANS 1319: Introduction to Animal Science and AG 408: Nutritional Biochemistry.
-I love Introduction to Animal Science because I get to interact with students from many different disciplines across campus as well as introduce students majoring in Animal Science to the diversity of the field.
+I love Introduction to Animal Science because I get to interact with students from many different disciplines across campus as well as introduce students majoring in Animal Science to the variety available to them within the field.
 Nutritional Biochemistry is another favorite of mine because Biochemistry is a course that I thoroughly enjoyed as an undergraduate student and exposed me to new passions that assisted me in my own research.
 In Nutritional Biochemistry, I get to help students “open up the black box” of how nutrients are actually used within the body and lead to the importance and balance that we have to consider when feeding animals.

 Educational Background